 I personally like to walk and listen to acoustic music that sets a tone but isn't intrusive to my thoughts.

 Take your time.
 Be gentle with yourself.
 Ask yourself- what ended up getting rewritten on every to-do list last year?
 Was it really important after all, or can it be dismissed as to-do list 'fluff'?
-For me,, it was the health column that fell unlovingly aside.
+For me, it was the health column that fell unlovingly aside.
 A hearing check up, physio rehab as well as failing miserably at getting a longed for and much needed massage every month.
 Set up a new and realistic self care plan and then freshen yourself up.
 Do your hair/nails and get a wax/ massage/ go to a fitness class or two.
 So that when you emerge into February you can do so as the cool, calm and collected person you knew you were all along.
 Or at least with the foundations in place to become this person.
 Baby steps are key!

 Once I get back on solid ground, the Christmas sparkle has settled and I’m back to work; the new year panic slowly fades away.